SashaPatsel/coding-drills/zombieGame-Constructors/README.md

 - name (string)
 - health (number)
 - attack (array with two indices)
-- agility (number)
+- accuracy (number)

 `Zombie` has the following properties:
 - this.name, set to name
 - this.health, set to health
 - this.attack, set to attack
-- this.agility, set to agility
+- this.accuracy, set to accuracy
-- this.receivedDam, set to false
+- this.didDamage set to false
 - this.roundDamage, set to 0
 - this.damageBool, a function that, given a number representing a percentage, returns true or false depending on the probability of that percentage (can be found in original.js)
 - this.calcDamage, a function that, given a min and a max (in other words, a range), sets this.roundDamage to a random number within the given range.